Northorpe, South Kesteven

-Northorpe is a hamlet in the civil parish of Thurlby, in the South Kesteven district of Lincolnshire, England.
+Northorpe is a hamlet in the civil parish of Thurlby (to which it is conjoined), in the South Kesteven district of Lincolnshire, England.
 It is situated about 1 mi south from Bourne.

 The village lies on the bus route between Bourne and Peterborough, run by Delaine along the A15.

 Village amenities include a post box and a telephone box, although the telephone box has been disconnected by British Telecom and now adopted by the Parish Council.

 Northorpe is near to Elsea and Math Woods, the latter associated with the tale of Nanny Rutt.